 Grace leads us up to Christian’s old bedroom and I send him into the en suite to take a shower.
 I’m sitting on his bed, my head in my hands when Grace comes into the room.

 “Thank you, Grace.
 That’s very kind.”
-She turns to leave.
+She places the linens and pajamas on the bed and turns to leave.
 “Grace?”
-She turns back around.
+She stops and turns to me.

-“Yes, Dear?”
+“Yes, dear?”
 Her kindness brings me to tears again.
-If she only knew how I wanted to hide my face under a rock right now.
+If she only knew how badly I want to hide my face under a rock right now.
 Will she ever invite me to anything at her home again?